-Brigham Young said your own blood must atone for some sins.
+Brigham Young said that your own blood must atone for some sins.

-Brigham Young said his discourses are as good as Scripture.
+Brigham Young said that his discourses are as good as Scripture.

-Brigham Young said he had never given any counsel that was wrong.
+Brigham Young said that he had never given any counsel that was wrong.

 Brigham Young compared his sermons with scripture.

-Brigham Young said you are damned if you deny polygamy.
+Brigham Young said that you are damned if you deny polygamy.

 "Now if any of you will deny the plurality of wives, and continue to do so, I promise that you will be damned," (Journal of Discourses, vol. 3, p.
 266).
 Also, "The only men who become Gods, even the Sons of God, are those who enter into polygamy," (Journal of Discourses, vol. 11, p.
 269).

-Brigham Young said you can't get to the highest heaven without Joseph Smith's consent.
+Brigham Young said that you can't get to the highest heaven without Joseph Smith's consent.

-Brigham Young said God was progressing in knowledge.
+Brigham Young said that God was progressing in knowledge.

 "God himself is increasing and progressing in knowledge, power, and dominion, and will do so, worlds without end," (Journal of Discourses, vol. 6, p.
 120).